devops329/devops/instruction/awsEcr/awsEcr.md

 When you push a container image to ECR it will untag the pervious image and leave it in the repository.
 In order to clean these up, so that you don't go over the 500 MB free tier you can create a `lifecycle rule` that removes anything without a tag after 1 day.
 You can also set up a rule that only keeps the last N images.

 ![Lifecycle rule](lifecycleRule.png)

+## ☑ Assignment

+Deploy a container image of your JWT Pizza Service to ECR.
+This includes the following steps:

+1. Create the ECR repository.
+1. Build the image in your development environment with the `linux/arm64` platform specified.
+1. Push the image to your ECR repository.

+Once you are done, go over to Canvas and submit a screenshot of the image in your repository.
+It should look similar to the example image given above.